sofiak-hel/filmflask/README.md

     - [ ] Nickname and handle separately (see twitter in comparison)
     - [ ] Bio or description
     - [ ] Profile picture
-- [ ] Uploading and viewing videos
+- [X] Uploading and viewing videos
-    - [ ] Must have a title, description and an upload time
+    - [X] Must have a title, description and an upload time
     - [ ] Commenting to said videos while logged in
     - [ ] Rating said videos
 - [ ] Subscribing to other users
-- [ ] Browsing videos in the front page, including a subbox
+- [X] Browsing videos in the front page
+  - [ ] including a subbox
 - [ ] User profiles showing their videos and details

 ### Wanted features, but not neceassarily included in the MVP: